Maldives vs. Seychelles: Choosing Your Tropical Escape

 I was happy when I found our hotel on Seychelles was on the main island.
 Believe me, this really cuts down on travel time.
 Getting around the main island of Mahé can be an adventure in itself.
 Many hotels are within a 30–60 minute drive from the airport, but the roads are narrow, winding, and often steep, carving their way through the island's lush hills and offering incredible views along the way.
 While the scenery is stunning, it’s worth noting that driving can be tricky if you’re not used to such conditions.
 Renting a car might feel risky for some, especially on unfamiliar roads, so opting for a hotel-arranged transfer can save you the stress and let you enjoy the journey.

-How to pick a hotel/resort in the Maldives vs Seychelles?
+How do you pick a hotel/resort in Maldives vs. Seychelles?

 Maldives

-We stayed at Anantara Niyama Private Islands.
-We stayed at one of those infamous overwater bungalows with a private pool.
+We stayed at Anantara Niyama Private Islands, in one of those infamous overwater bungalows with a private pool.
 I know what you’re thinking: “Why would you want a pool if you’re already in the ocean?”
-There really is no other answer than just because you can, and some people prefer a pool over the ocean.
-The answer doesn’t always have to be that deep (the pun wasn’t on purpose, I promise).
-The downside to those bungalows, though, and I think you can see it in most pictures from above, is that they are pretty close to each other.
+There really is no other answer than just because you can, and some people just prefer a pool over the ocean.
+However, the downside to those villas, though, and I think you can see it in most pictures taken from above, is that they are pretty close to each other.
 So yes, you’re in the middle of the ocean, but don’t expect crazy amounts of privacy.

 Seychelles